FreektenDoesschate/ECT-UP/README.md

 * SYNAPSE dataset
      * In the SYNAPSE study, ECT is primarily used as a human model for epilepsy.
 Multiple pharmacotherapeutic interventions are studied to reduce post-ictal confusion.
 One of the hallmarks of this study is its acquisition of high-quality EEG data _during_ and after the seizure induced by ECT.
 Also multiple MRIs were acquired 30 minutes after the seizure.
      * Status: acquisition is ongoing.
+* Healthy control dataset
+     * One of the current aims is to collect data on healthy controls that match patients of the schema-ECT dataset.
+Extensive cognitive data will be acquired in this dataset.
+     * Status: awaiting for start acquisition.

 ## Acquired data